GAchuzia/groupProject-SYSC3303/README.md

-# GroupProject-SYSC3303
+# Elevator System Project

-Group L2G1 team project for SYSC3303: Real Time Concurrent Systems
+SYSC3303: Real Time Concurrent Systems group project of an elevator control system and simulator using threads in Java.